jupitercow/gravity-forms-post-updates/README.md

 * * *

+-> **Requires PHP 5.3 or greater** <-

+* * *

 ## Installation

-This add-on can be treated as both a WP plugin and a theme include.

-### Install as Plugin

-1. Copy the folder into your plugins folder
+1. Install plugin either via the WordPress.org plugin directory, or by uploading the files to your server.
-2. Activate the plugin via the Plugins admin page
+2. Activate the plugin via the Plugins admin page.

 ## Features